Truck Driver Hours of Service in Utah

 When truck drivers violate HOS rules independently or because their employers encourage unsafe driving practices, innocent people can get hurt.
 If a truck driver violated federal HOS regulations, you might be able to hold them or their employer liable for injuries you sustained in a crash.
 An attorney can help you obtain truck driver or trucking company records and identify which violations occurred.

-With a successful drowsy driving truck accident claim, the at-fault party could owe you compensation for:
+With a successful drowsy driving truck accident claim, the at-fault party in Utah could owe you compensation for:

 - Medical bills

 - Lost wages and benefits

 - Permanent disfigurement

 The legal team at Swenson & Shelley can prove an hours-of-service violation occurred by obtaining evidence in Utah such as: